 If you’re hungry, check out the 24 hour food market.
 There’s plenty here to satisfy even the pickiest of eaters, with cuisines from all over Asia and other parts of the world.
 If you’re travelling in Malaysia on a budget, head down to the bottom end of the markets (as if you’re walking away from the Petronas Towers direction) and there’s some really cheap (and delicious) eateries there.

 There’s plenty of places in Kuala Lumpur to grab a drink after the sun goes down.
-From watering holes with breathtaking views over the city’s skyline, to speakeasy-style venues, to local streetside bars offering ice cold beer, you won’t be short of options within the city.
+From Kuala Lumpur’s best rooftop bars to speakeasy-style venues, to local streetside bars offering ice cold beer, you won’t be short of options within the city.

 On the second morning of your stayover in Kuala Lumpur, be sure to get to the Batu Caves if you have time.
 The caves are both a natural phenomenon and a spectacular Hindu site of worship.
 They’re free to enter and take about 2 hours to explore.
 There’s also lots of street vendors there selling food for you to pick up before your flight!
 Take into consideration that the KTM Komuter train from KL Sentral to Batu Caves can take a while and the service is often delayed – especially on a Sunday.
 Make sure you leave lots of time to get the train back to the city and onwards to the airport!